jim-schwoebel/jim-schwoebel/README.md

 Currently, I am an [Engineering Manager at DigitalOcean](https://jim.schwoebel.me), a company that simplifies cloud computing so developers and businesses can spend more time creating software that changes the world.

-Our team @ DigitalOcean is helping to build the [managed databases product (DBaaS)](https://www.digitalocean.com/products/managed-databases) to make it easy to set up and scale SQL, PostgreSQL, MongoDB, and Redis databases.
+Our team @ DigitalOcean (DO) is helping to build the [managed databases product (DBaaS)](https://www.digitalocean.com/products/managed-databases) to make it easy to set up and scale SQL, PostgreSQL, MongoDB, and Redis databases.

 ## [recent demos](https://www.youtube.com/watch?v=gb5rC3pJUek&list=PL_D3Oayw4KAqaFwZh4vKH131AGM4ODYvb)
 * [Data Migration Feature Release](https://www.youtube.com/watch?v=gb5rC3pJUek&list=PL_D3Oayw4KAqaFwZh4vKH131AGM4ODYvb&index=1) - migrate your databases seamlessly to DigitalOcean (DO has 600k+ customers).